 "You could get lost," Aubrey added quietly, "in death, once you are tied to me, the only true death available to you would have to be done of my own hand, of any other, either you would come back to me unscathed, or your consciousness would find itself trapped somewhere between life and death."

-Suddenly feeling antsy, Ciara dropped from the couch and crawled toward the fireplace.
+Suddenly feeling antsy, Ciara dropped the blanket and crawled from the couch toward the fireplace.
 Lying in front of it she stared at the expanse of wooden beams that made the ceiling.
 The burn against her body from the flames helped sooth her, and seeing as it was the middle of the night she could have easily drifted to sleep if Aubrey hadn't crawled over to join her.

 Ciara hesitated, her gaze momentarily locking with his, "and if you tire of me?"

 Shivering at his words, Ciara wrapped her arms around herself, "what is required?"

 "A sacrifice, of sorts," Aubrey said, his nose against her cheek, "of blood, mine and yours..."

 "No," Aubrey added sternly, "to become vampire, I would be required to drain you of every drop of blood you have, and then, with your dying breath, you would be forced to drink my own, a fair amount of it, and then you would cross over as a vampire," Aubrey paused to stroll a hand through her hair, "to become bonded to me, I literally tie you to me, your blood, my blood, become two halves of a whole.

 "This is definitely more intense than a marriage proposal," Ciara muttered absently, "how much danger am I in?"

 Aubrey's expression was a somber one, "too much."

 "Ciara," Aubrey replied, his eyes darkening, "this isn't a decision you can just willy nilly make."